BluexIce/VocabTrainer/README.md

 - I´m currently working on an Android APK of this version.
 Right now it works under Linux and Windows 10.
 All you need is python3 and kivyMD.

-- A file to show how to compile it for Android will follow in the near future.
+- A file to show how to compile it for Android will follow in the near future. (with an buildozer apk file in this repository)

-# App Display
+# App Preview

 Main Screen:

+- This is an outdated look of my main app page.
+This will be corrected soon!

 ![image](https://user-images.githubusercontent.com/53760283/120906979-08b16100-c65e-11eb-867e-95ed1f8ae93a.png)

 Old Mockup Main Screen:

+- This was my first drawn mockup of how I imagined my app

 ![grafik](https://user-images.githubusercontent.com/53760283/125158235-eb494880-e16f-11eb-8b96-722264b2a255.png)